 A prime example of this restlessness is the tendency to mount tactical counter attacks soon after suffering a setback.
-This trend almost approaches doctrinal instinct and is one of the ways in which the Islamic State units resemble German forces during the final phase of the Second World War.31 The Wehrmacht's experience also shows how predictable counter-attacks can prove very costly in the face of growing enemy power and air superiority.32 were rather empty, with porous gaps between forces, and the Islamic State had great mobility.
+This trend almost approaches doctrinal instinct and is one of the ways in which the Islamic State units resemble German forces during the final phase of the Second World War.31 The Wehrmacht's experience also shows how predictable counter-attacks can prove very costly in the face of growing enemy power and air superiority.32

+Such immediate counter-attacks are also achieving fewer and fewer successes.
+After Mosul fell the battlefields in Iraq were rather empty, with porous gaps between forces, and the Islamic State had great mobility.
 ISF and Peshmerga forces had not yet learned to consolidate their hold on newly-won positions and they lacked anti-armored weapons and air support.33